memgraph/docs/docs/reference-guide/storage-modes.md

 ### Indices

-Disk-storage supports both label and label-property indices.
+The on-disk storage mode supports both label and label-property indices.
 They are stored in separate RocksDB instances as key-value pairs so that the access to the data is faster.
-Whenever the indexed vertex is accessed, it is put into the separate in-memory cache so that the reading speed is maximized.
+Whenever the indexed node is accessed, it's stored into a separate in-memory cache to maximize the reading speed.

 ### Constraints